mdbs99/xavier/README.md

 Additionally, below you can find the basics to start.

-## Find a Node

-Take this XML for example:
+Take this XML for all examples below:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>